 For more information, see Citrix Content Collaboration risk indicators.

 The User Info view on the user profile has been enhanced.
 The Trend View link has been introduced at the top right corner of the Application, Devices, and Data Usage sections.
 The Map View link has been introduced at the top right corner of the Locations section.
 These links provide a graphic representation about the user’s historical behavior during a specific time period.
 You can navigate to User Info from the user’s risk timeline or from the Data Sources page.

-Note: Currently, the Authentication and Domains data is not available on the User Info profile.
+The Authentication and Domains data are currently not available on the User Info profile.

 For more information, see Users dashboard.

 The onboarded Microsoft Graph Security can receive risk indicator details from one of the following security providers, and forwards it to Citrix Analytics:

 Azure AD Identity Protection